afcarl/fss17/lect01.md

     WHERE Country='Mexico';`selct

 Just consider: where does the data come from?
 How was it pre-processed?
-And there are 119,530,753 people linving in Mexico (as of 2015).
-WHen this query returns millions of results, how will you sort and summarize the results?
+And there are 119,530,753 people living in Mexico (as of 2015).
+When this query returns millions of results, how will you sort and summarize the results?
 When you show these results to anyone that needs to take action on this data, what aspects of those results will you stress or gloss over?